CMSgov/bcda-static-site/_pages/api-documentation/get-a-bearer-token.md

 #### Response example: successful request

-If your request succeeds, you’ll receive a 200 response with your bearer token in the response body.
-It’ll be the full text string that follows "access_token."
+If your request succeeds, you'll receive a 200 response with your bearer token in the response body.
+It'll be the full text string that follows "access_token."
 The token string below has been abbreviated for readability.

 “Expires_in” counts down the seconds remaining before the token expires, which is 20 minutes after it is generated.
 “Token_type: Bearer” is a fixed value.